 New Jersey does have the greatest percentage difference between inbound and outbound, but not the numbers themselves.
 Without explaining that, CNBC goes on to say that the top reason residents left was for a professional opportunity, i.e. listing “job” as the deciding factor.

 What was left unsaid, is that “job” is the primary reason that people came into the state as well.
 See chart below.

 On the doughnut chart, the inner ring shows the relative percentages of those moving into the state.
+[That is, the households using United Van Lines for the move in.]
 This can be compared with the outer ring which shows the relative percentages of those moving out of the state.

 The data also tells us that New Jersyans either stay put or move themselves across state lines.
 The traffic in/out of NJ is modest compared to other states.
 One might also guess that, because we are an immigrant-friendly state, many households pack the car or rent a truck to move in.

 When they gain enough wealth, they can afford to hire someone to move them out.
 If there’s an outflow of wealth from this state, it’s because that is why people came here.